Microchipping your pet

 The microchip can be scanned and matched to the owner’s contact details, which are kept on a database, such as the national PetLog database.

-From April 6 2016 it will be a legal requirement to have your dog microchipped in England.
-It's also expected that this will become law in Wales in Spring 2016.
+From April 6 2016 it will be a legal requirement to have your dog microchipped in England and Wales.

-So make you that you have your dog microchipped before this date, it will also help improve your chances of being reunited with your dog should they ever stray.
+Please make sure that you have your dog microchipped before this date, it will also help improve your chances of being reunited with your dog should they ever stray.

 Pets are lost without it

-Thousands of pets are lost every year and many are never reunited with their owners – microchipping can change that.
+Thousands of pets are lost every year and many are never reunited with their owners – microchipping can hlep to change that.

 While collars and tags can get caught or removed – microchipping identifies your pet permanently and effectively.